meltano/meltano/docs/src/docs/architecture.md

 }
 ```

-With these files the Meltano CLI (or in conjunction with the Meltano Analyze GUI) can properly extract, load, and transform your data for analysis using Meltano Analyze.
+With these files the Meltano CLI (or in conjunction with the Meltano UI) can properly extract, load, and transform your data for analysis using Meltano UI.

-## Meltano Analyze
+## Meltano UI

-Meltano Analyze is a dashboard that allows you to interactively generate and run SQL queries to produce data visualizations, charts, and graphs based on your data.
+Meltano UI is a dashboard that allows you to interactively generate and run SQL queries to produce data visualizations, charts, and graphs based on your data.

 ## Meltano Transform